psmd-iberutaru/OpihiExarata/docs/source/user/automatic_mode.rst

 .. figure:: /assets/images/automatic-mode-flowchart.*

-    A summary of the procedural flowchart of the automatic mode.
+    A flowchart summary of the procedure of the automatic mode.
 It includes the actions of the user along with the program's flow afterwards.